Resources

 • A contractor pay calculator is a tool that helps self-employed professionals estimate their hourly rate based on desired income, expenses, and billable hours.

-• Contractors in Australia typically need to cover their own superannuation, taxes, work-related expenses, holidays, and leave, unlike permanent employees.
+• Unlike permanent employees, contractors in Australia typically need to cover their own superannuation, taxes, work-related expenses, holidays, and leave.

 • Using a contractor income calculator saves time and effort compared to manual calculations and ensures you factor in all necessary costs.